 Our mission is to work with individuals, communities and partner organisations to: virtually eliminate new HIV transmissions by 2020; provide support for individuals and families living with and impacted by HIV; and build a strong and safe community that is free of discrimination, marginalisation and stigma.

 We believe our work is part of a shared community response for HIV and AIDS.
-In doing this work we value Respect, Inclusiveness, Partnership and Empowerment.
+In doing this work we value Respect, Inclusiveness, Partnership, Leadership and Empowerment.
 We do this by honouring people’s stories, valuing our history and treating everyone with dignity.

 - People living with HIV